b3n-j4m1n/flood-kick-sniff/README.md

 If the client probes for an SSID in your beacon list, use your preferred tool to configure an indistinguishable rogue access point.
 The flood rate and channel hop delay will likely need to be modified for optimal results.

-The default channels are hardcoded for Australia, check [your local regulations](https://en.wikipedia.org/wiki/List_of_WLAN_channels) before running the tool.
+The 2 and 5 GHz ranges are hardcoded for use in Australia, so check [your local regulations](https://en.wikipedia.org/wiki/List_of_WLAN_channels) before running the tool with default options.

 ### USAGE: